-Reading Values (Multiplexing) for D2-230, D2-240, D2-250-1, D2-260 and D2-262 CPUs
+Reading Values (Multiplexing) for the DL230, DL240, DL250-1 and DL260

-The D2-230 CPU does not have the special V-memory locations which will allow data transfer to be automatically enabled.
+The DL230 CPU does not have the special V-memory locations which will allow data transfer to be automatically enabled.
 Since all channels are multiplexed into a single data word, the control program must be setup to determine which channel is being read.
 Since the module appears as X input points to the CPU, it is very easy to use the active channel status bits to determine which channel is being monitored.